 To help you plan arrangements for any reception or wake after the funeral beware that the round trip to and back from the Crematorium is rarely less than an hour.

 There are number of options you might like to discuss with your funeral director:

 - After a funeral or thanksgiving service in church, it is not necessary accompany the coffin to the Crematorium.
-You should beware that ceremony at the Crematorium after a service in church is actually brief and very short.
-Therefore many families opt to include the prayer of committal within the Thanksgiving/Funeral service, and then entrust to the Funeral director to reverently accompany the coffin to the Crematorium.
+You should beware that ceremony at the Crematorium after a service in church is very short.
+An option is to include the prayer of committal within the Thanksgiving/Funeral service.
+You then entrust to the Funeral director to reverently accompany the coffin to the Crematorium.
 This allows family friends to remain together, and support each other immediately after the service;

 - Organise a service in church followed immediately by a brief ceremony in a Crematorium.